(updated January 2019)

 In Italy, the hottest party of the year happens to be in the coldest months!
-This year, Carnival (or carnevale in Italiano) is from January 23rd until February 9th 2016 in Venice.
-As these dates end, the party gets started in Viareggio from February 7th until March 5th 2016.
-Where is Viareggio, you ask?
-It's an easy train ride (about 2 hours) or drive West from Florence, a laid-back beach town along the Tuscan coast.
-There are many other more scenic beach towns in Tuscany such as Castiglioncello and islands like Elba, however Viareggio comes alive during Carnivale with mask and float parades and is definitely worth a visit.
+This year, Carnival (or carnevale in Italiano) is from February 16th until March 5th 2018 in Venice- here is the link for the 2019 Venice Carnival Guide.
+You can also find Carnival events around Tuscany, more notably Viareggio from February 9th- March 5th 2019.
+Viareggio is an easy train ride (about 2 hours) or drive West from Florence, and is a laid-back beach town along the Tuscan coast.
+There are many other more scenic beach towns in Tuscany such as Castiglioncello and islands like Elba, however Viareggio comes alive during Carnevale with mask and float parades- definitely worth a visit!

 Since in Italy, a tradition and a party would be nothing without food- of course there are some foods that are made and brim local shops exclusively for Carnevale.

 The three most common, must-eat foods in Florence during Carnival are:

 Cenci or Chiacchiere- Cenci meaning "rags" are slices of fried dough that are drenched in powdered sugar and sometimes DARK CHOCOLATE.
 They are best when freshly fried of course, but surprisingly retain their flavor even after in bakery cases for a bit.
 They are the holy trinity of goodness: fried full fat, a tinge of savory crunch and happily sweet.